reasonmethis/docdocgo-core/docs/command-cheatsheet.md

 # Command Cheatsheet

-You can enter your messages with or without a prefix.
-Different prefixes activate different response modes.
-By default, if a message is entered with no prefix, the `/docs` mode is used.
+The general pattern for queries is to enter one of the prefixes below followed by your message.
+Different prefixes activate different capabilities of DocDocGo.
+A prefix is optional, if you just enter a message the `/docs` prefix is used.

 Here's what each prefix does.
-Most important prefixes:
+Most important ones:

 - `/research`: perform "infinite" Internet research, ingesting websites into a collection
-- `/ingest` or `/upload`: upload your documents and ingest them into a collection
-- `/docs <your query>`: chat with me about your currently selected doc collection (or a general topic)
+- `/docs <your query>`: chat about your currently selected doc collection (or a general topic)
+- `/ingest`: upload your documents and ingest them into a collection
+- `/ingest https://some.url.com`: retrieve a URL and ingest into a collection
+- `/summarize https://some.url.com`: retrieve a URL, summarize and ingest into a collection
 - `/db`: manage your doc collections (select, rename, etc.)

 Other prefixes: